Dr-Joe-Roberts/YDV_Meeting/README.md

 <br>

 # YDV Meeting (University of Liverpool: 2024-04-09)
+## Take-Home Messages
+* There are potentially three papers to write as an outcome from this meeting.
+* Need to secure funding to drive this forward as there is a need to establish a network.

 ## Discussion
 * Do we need an insect-vectored plant virus network?
 Yes is the general consensus, but with an initial focus on YDV.
 This should be across the UK-EU in *phase 2* along with other viruses.
 * PhD network might be an effective way to get training.
 This will involve elements of KTP, but be largely formed from UoL, Keele, HAU, Rothamsted, Teagasc and ADAS.